tbwoody/Notes/ApacheFlink/20181219_EnvironmentSetup.md

 * Java 8 (Java 9 and 10 are not yet supported)

 **2. Download and Install IntelliJ IDE**
-The IntelliJ IDEA is downloaed from [DOWNLOAD](https://www.jetbrains.com/idea/download/#section=linux)
+The IntelliJ IDEA is downloaed from [DOWNLOAD PAGE.](https://www.jetbrains.com/idea/download/#section=linux)

 Installation Instructions
 - Unpack the idea idea-2018.3.2.tar.gz file to an empty directory using the following command: tar -xzf idea-2018.3.2.tar.gz